mimecorg/webissues-guide/docs/working-with-issues.md

 Attachments are displayed in the issue history.
 When you click on an image attachment, a preview will be displayed and you will be able to save the image to your computer or open it in a new browser tab.
 When you click on any other type of file, it will be automatically downloaded to your computer.

+### Identifiers

-Just like issues, all comments and attachments have unique identifiers.
-You can easily find an issue, comment or attachment using the **Go To** button in the navigation bar.
+All issues, comments and attachments have unique identifiers, which are numbers preceded by a # sign, for example `#123`.

+You can easily find an issue, comment or attachment with the given identifier using the **Go To** button in the navigation bar.

 You can also create links to issues, comments and attachments by placing their identifiers in comments, descriptions and the values of attributes.

 ### Text with Markup